- MS, Nutrition & Dietetics - Northern Illinois University, DeKalb

 - Registered & Licensed Dietitian

-“I love being part of a team that shares the same vision, work ethic and drive to help our patients,” says Amy Gholsten, a clinical oncology dietitian at Cancer Treatment Centers of America® (CTCA) in northern Illinois.
+“I love being part of a team that shares the same vision, work ethic and drive to help our patients,” says Amy Gholsten, a clinical oncology dietitian at Cancer Treatment Centers of America® (CTCA), Chicago.

 Gholsten earned a bachelor’s degree in family and consumer science with a concentration in dietetics at Bradley University in Peoria, Illinois.
 She then completed a master’s degree in nutrition and dietetics at Northern Illinois University in DeKalb.
 As part of her academic training, she completed an internship in dietetics.